How To Enjoy Motherhood Instead of Just Surviving It - Baby Chick

 In my case, this has meant letting go of believing that the bulk of moments in parenthood is made up of what I like to call “shining star” moments, where my children are acting angelic, well-behaved, well-rested, and more than happy to be compliant with any and all that I ask of them.
 Because this is an obtainable and realistic goal for good parents 99% of the time.
 Right?
 (I am rolling my eyes as I type.)

 I think what keeps moms from feeling joy is that we believe motherhood shouldn’t be messy.
 We believe we are better than having a tween who talks back to us.
 Or kids who fight while driving home from school.
 We believe that if we keep trying to figure out how to control it, we will get it all figured out one day.
-And by figured out, I mean we will make parenting all perfect.
-But until we do, we stress in the little moments, thus robbing us of the ability to enjoy the littleness of our babes.
+And by ‘figured out,’ I mean we will make parenting perfect.
+But until we do, we stress in the little moments, robbing us of the ability to appreciate the little moments with our kids.
 Meanwhile, their childhood is passing us by.

 Finding Joy in the Chaos